-Learning a new language means you will have to develop new study habits with respect to devoting time to learning and maintaining your language skills.
+Learning a new language means you’ll have to develop new study habits like devoting time to learning and maintaining your language skills.
 We’ve been reading a lot about finding motivation and developing study habits lately.
 As you already know, we’re big fans of techniques and shortcuts that make things easier.
-I’m going to share a few with you today!
+We’ll go over a few of those with you today!

 study habits